 4. Terry Bradshaw vs. Ken Stabler

 This contest that started with the “Immaculate Reception” could not be called a rivalry until 1976 since Bradshaw and the Steelers dominated.
-However, after suffering back-to-back AFC Championship Game losses to the Steelers, Stabler led the Oakland Raiders to 1976 world championship after beating the Minnesota Vikings in Super Bowl XI.
+However, after suffering back-to-back AFC Championship Game losses to the Steelers, Stabler led the Oakland Raiders to the 1976 world championship after beating the Minnesota Vikings in Super Bowl XI.
 Along the way, the Raiders dispatched the Steelers 24-7 in the conference title game.
 The rivalry resumed in 1980 when Stabler was traded to the Steelers’ AFC Central rival Houston Oilers.
-The two teams split regular season victories in 1980 and ‘81, Stabler’s only two years in Houston.
+The two teams split regular-season victories in 1980 and ‘81, Stabler’s only two years in Houston.

 3. Troy Aikman vs. Steve Young

 This rivalry was brief but for four years all eyes were on these two teams and their respective quarterbacks.
 Both Aikman and Young met in the NFC Championship Game three years in a row and would have met for a fourth had the 49ers not been upset by the Green Bay Packers in the 1995 Divisional Round.
 The quick decline of the Cowboys and the emergence of the Packers brought this rivalry to an end way too soon.

 2. Bobby Layne vs. Otto Graham

 Layne’s Lions and Graham’s Browns met for the NFL title three years in a row from 1952-54.
 Detroit won the first two in close games, but Cleveland prevented a three-peat with a 56-10 walloping in which Graham accounted for six touchdowns.